dotnet/docs/docs/fundamentals/networking/sockets/tcp-classes.md

 - Writes the sent message to the console.
 - Finally, calls the <xref:System.Net.Sockets.TcpListener.Stop%2A> method to stop listening on the port.

-## Advanced TCP control with `Socket` class
+## Finite TCP control with the `Socket` class

-`TcpClient` and `TcpListener` relies on the `Socket` class internally, meaning you can achieve everything by using sockets directly.
-This guideline looks at several `TcpClient` and `TcpListener` use cases, presenting their `Socket` counterpart.
+Both `TcpClient` and `TcpListener` internally rely on the `Socket` class, meaning anything you can do with these classes can be achieved using sockets directly.
+This section demonstrates several `TcpClient` and `TcpListener` use cases, along with their `Socket` counterpart that is functionally equivalent.

 ### Create a client socket